 The Southwest Companion Pass is my favorite!
-Once you earn 125,000 points in one calendar year, you earn the pass which allows someone to fly with you for free for the rest of the year in which you earned the pass and all of the next!
+Once you earn 135,000 points in one calendar year, you earn the pass which allows someone to fly with you for free for the rest of the year in which you earned the pass and all of the next!
 Because my husband had earned the pass, my flight to Hawaii cost zero points and just around $11 in taxes and fees.

 We had to purchase 4 flights, one for Mitch (my husband) and three for our older boys.
-The baby was free since he’s under two and mine was free because of the companion pass.
+The baby was free since he was under two and mine was free because of the companion pass.
 The cost per roundtrip flight at the time was 34,000 points (I’ve seen them for more and for less).
 This was from Salt Lake City.
 In total, we had to use 136,000 Southwest Rapid Rewards.

 In the flight section above I said that our flights were $55.
 Our hotel stay was zero dollars!
-Well actually, I think we had a like a $5 tax, but that is it!
+Well actually, I think we had a $5 tax, but that is it!
 We did pay a large chunk of points, but that was earned through signup bonuses and everyday purchases that I had to make.

 For our Maui vacation on points, we stayed at the Hyatt Residence Club Maui.
 We stayed in a 2 bedroom unit which cost us 48,000 points a night.
 We stayed for 6 nights so the grand total was 288,000 Hyatt points.
 Mitch had 56,000 Hyatt points already.
 We transferred 232,000 Chase Ultimate Rewards to Hyatt to make up the difference and then booked directly with Hyatt.

-Like I said before, part of the reason our Maui vacation on points was so great is because of the resort.
+Like I said before, part of our Maui vacation on points was so great because of the resort.
 The location was amazing!
 The resort is located right on Kaanapali Beach.
 We were able to snorkel right there and saw so many turtles and fish!
 The kids loved playing in the waves too.
 This was so great for us because we didn’t have to load up and head out in the car very often.
 We simply took the elevator down, walked a few steps, and we were at the beach!
 This was so nice with having the baby.
-Plus, whenever we get into the car my kids love to fight so spending less time in there was wonderful! lol.
+Plus, whenever we get into the car, my kids love to fight, so spending less time in there was wonderful! lol.

-The resort is also a short walk to Whaler’s Village where we ate out and did a little shopping.
+The resort is also a short walk to Whaler’s Village, where we ate out and did a little shopping.
 Ululani’s Shave Ice is located around the corner from the resort, which is our favorite shave ice place on the island.

-There are many pools here to enjoy and we definitely did enjoy them!
+There are many pools here to enjoy, and we definitely did enjoy them!
 There is a splash pad area and shallower pool, a slide for the kids, a couple of other pools, and an adults-only infinity pool.
-What’s really great is that guests here can also use the pools over at the Hyatt Regency which is right next door.
-The kid’s pool area over there was really fun and it had a bigger and faster slide.
+What’s really great is that guests here can also use the pools over at the Hyatt Regency, which is right next door.
+The kid’s pool area over there was really fun, and it had a bigger and faster slide.

-I would without a doubt stay here again!
+I would, without a doubt, stay here again!
 We’ll be back again someday!

 Getting the hotel points for your Maui vacation for the whole family is a little more work.
-I went big here with the 2 bedroom unit.
+I went big here with the 2-bedroom unit.
 We could have spent just 30,000 points a night and got a 1 bedroom unit (but we wouldn’t have been able to bring my parents).
-If it was just Mitch and me without the kids, we would have stayed next door at the Hyatt Regency which is a gorgeous hotel for 25,000 points a night.
+If it was just Mitch and me without the kids, we would have stayed next door at the Hyatt Regency, which is a gorgeous hotel for 25,000 points a night.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!